Why do we need to become more self-aware?

 Feedback can be delivered through:

-Formal reviews – This usually begins with a performance appraisal defining objectives, often using a rating system.
+Formal reviews – They usually begin with a performance appraisal defining objectives, often using a rating system.
 The appraisal is then discussed with our line manager where we:

 • give and receive feedback

 • set goals and targets for the next stage

 Informal feedback – This can happen at any time and can be as simple as a quick chat, a passing comment, or a spontaneous note or email.
 Usually based on something observed that day

 Feedback from peers – This can be valuable as they understand the environment you work in and the challenges you may face at work